 Atlas

 He has no hang-ups and is pretty perfect in every way.
 Atlas appreciates strokes and scratches and will stand staring at you until you oblige 😅 He is the most gentle soul.
 He likes to nest with toys, antlers, shoes, and the odd bit of clothing from the laundry pile—though he hasn’t chewed any shoes, he just likes to have them nearby.
-He had a good run at an enclosed field today, which really brought out his smile 🥰
+He had a good run at an enclosed field recently, which really brought out his smile 🥰

 Atlas is also crate trained and will walk in on his own.
 He needed to put on a little weight, but that wasn’t a problem since he’s not fussy about food!
 He enjoys both kibble and raw meals, with a duck wing and rabbit ear treat for extra crunch.
 As he’s still settling in, he’s learning the ropes of home life.
-He is mostly house trained but can have accidents sometimes if he doesn’t stick to a routine.
+He is mostly house-trained but can have accidents sometimes if he doesn’t stick to a routine.

 Previous